 Biomedical Dry Needling (BDN)

 Dry Needling (DN) is used for the treatment of pain, disability and dysfunction.
-It is effective for resolving soft tissue dysfunction, such as inflammation, tendonitis, contractures, trigger points, tissue adhesions, microcirculation, edema, and various other nueromusculoskeletal conditions.
+It is effective for resolving soft tissue dysfunction, such as inflammation, microcirculation, edema, tendinitis, contractures, trigger points, tissue adhesions, and various other nueromusculoskeletal conditions.

-A comprehensive examination and evaluation of the neuromusculoskeletal systems allows our doctors of physical therapy to create a musculoskeletal diagnoses based on modern medical concepts that is not based on Traditional Chinese Medicine.
+A comprehensive examination and evaluation of the neuromusculoskeletal system allows our Doctors of Physical Therapy to identify a musculoskeletal diagnoses.
 This allows us do develop a comprehensive treatment strategy for each individual patient.